 - Student working toward teacher certification must take HEC 4871, HEC 4872, HEC 4881, and HEC 4882 and must complete all requirements for admission to Teacher Education Program.
-Students seeking non-licensure HEED must take 22 credit hours including: HEC 4000 (1 hour), HEC 4990 (12 hours) and three hours of upper division electives to total nine hours. - 2 As a sophomore, complete paperwork for admission to Teacher Education Program, and take Praxis I exam or apply for exemption. - 3 As a junior, complete Benchmarks and paperwork for Residency I requirements; take Praxis II exam PLT grades 7-12 and FACS content; and apply for graduation. - 4 Apply for Admission for Residency II.
+Students seeking non-licensure HEED must take 22 credit hours including: AGHE 4500 (1 credit), HEC 4990 (12 hours) and a total of eight credit hours of electives, three hours of which must be upper division credits, to total 22 credits. - As a sophomore, complete paperwork for admission to Teacher Education Program, and take Praxis I exam or apply for exemption. - As a junior, complete Benchmarks and paperwork for Residency I requirements; take Praxis II exam and FACS content; and apply for graduation. - Apply for Admission for Residency II.